GarrettWilliams/Arxiv/README.md

 Currently only the five most recent papers are grabbed - I will be updating it so that papers are chosen based on a meaningful metric and so that certain authors papers are always returned.

-## Usage and Structure
+## Usage
 This was just a fun project to play with a raspberry pi so I won't be adding this to PyPi nor making it more robust at this time.
-Much of it is hard coded paths and code.
+Much of it is hard coded paths and code and so an inconvenient amount of user input is needed.

 Repository is structured as follows:
 * Arxiv folders contain the core code for pulling, filtering and downloading papers from Arxiv.